Social Security in China: Exemptions for Some Foreigners

 While not all regional authorities have implemented rules in accordance with international social security agreements, increasing the difficulty in obtaining exemptions for eligible expatriates, employees from countries that have agreements with China are eligible for social insurance exemptions.

-To date, seven such agreements have been implemented between China, and the following countries: Germany, Korea, Denmark, Canada, Finland, Switzerland, and the Netherlands.
-China has also signed agreements with France and Spain; these agreements are not yet in effect.
+To date, eight such agreements have been implemented between China, and the following countries: Germany, Korea, Denmark, Canada, Finland, Switzerland, the Netherlands, and Spain.
+China has also made agreements with France, Serbia, and Japan; these agreements are not yet in effect.

 All existing agreements define the groups of employees eligible for exemption, and lay out the categories of social insurance for which employees are exempt from paying.
 In turn, Chinese employees sent to the participating country will also be exempt from making the relevant social insurance contributions there.

-Details on the agreements with France and Spain, including their implementation dates and range of exemptions, will be announced once each country completes their respective domestic legal procedures.
+Likewise, details on the agreements with France and Serbia, including their implementation dates and range of exemptions, will be announced once each country completes their respective domestic legal procedures.

 Basic process for applying for premium exemptions